Treatment for Dysthymic Disorder continued...

 Mood Disorders: What Is Cyclothymic Disorder?

 Bipolar disorder causes severe, unusual shifts in mood and energy that affect your ability to do normal tasks at home, school, or work.
-Cyclothymic disorder is often thought of as a mild form of full-blown bipolar disorder.
+Cyclothymic disorder is often thought of as a mild form of bipolar disorder.

 Up to 1% of the U.S. population -- equal numbers of men and women -- has cyclothymia.
 Its cause is unknown, but genetics may play a role; cyclothymia is more common in people with relatives who have bipolar disorder.
 Symptoms usually appear in adolescence or young adulthood.
 But because symptoms are mild, it is often difficult to tell when cyclothymia begins.